pyeventsourcing/eventsourcing-django/README.md

 assert app.mapper.compressor == zlib
 ```

-We can see the automatic snapshotting is working, by looking
+We can see automatic snapshotting is working, by looking
 in the snapshots store.

 ```python